 Dear Kate & all Lorimer Stuff, I would like to thank you and all of the staff at Lorimer for their enduring kindness and patience while caring for my father.
 Their ability to smile and care with such tenderness is remarkable and gave us, as a Family, great comfort.
 I also thank for the support to me and my family over the last 4 years, for which we are very grateful.
 Allan’s funeral was a elaboration of a long and successful life which has given us a special memory to cherish, along with same of his favourite pieces of music.
 Once again, please accept our heartfelt gratitude

-We recognize that coming into a care home can be a difficult and stressful time for you and your family.
+We recognise that coming into a care home can be a difficult and stressful time for you and your family.
 We will do everything we can to make your arrival welcoming, and we aim to help you settle into your new home as smoothly as possible.

 This guide provides you with lots of information about the home but should you have any concerns or queries please do not hesitate to contact anyone in the team, at any time.